sanjeevkumar761/scala-hello-world-app/README.md

 # scala-hello-world-app
-Scala Hello World app to setup a CI pipeline
+Scala Hello World app to setup a CI pipeline.
+This repository is connected to DockerHub.